bakame-php/http-structured-fields/README.md

 > [!NOTE]
 > New in version 1.2.0

-The `DataType` enum list all available data type according to the RFC.
+The `DataType` enum list all five (5) available data type according to the RFC.
 It is also a Factory to enable parsing and building such data types.
-To parse a header you need to give the `parse` method a string or a stringable object.
-On success, it will return a `Bakame\Http\StruncturedFields\StruncturedField` implementing object otherwise an exception will be thrown.
+To parse a field you need to give the `parse` method a string or a stringable object representing the field text representation.
+On success, it will return a `StruncturedField` implementing object otherwise an exception will be thrown.

 ```php
 $headerLine = 'bar;baz=42'; //the raw header line is a structured field item